-Grade Experimentals are the product of mating Recorded grade does or Grade Experimental does to Purebred, American, or Experimental bucks, or may be from unknown parents in the case of Native on Performance.
+Grade Experimentals are the product of mating Recorded grade does or Grade Experimental does to Purebred, American, or Experimental bucks, or may be from unknown parents.
 Females do not have to meet breed standards.

-One parent is in the Purebred, American, or Experimental Register and the other is of unknown or unrecorded ancestry.
+- One parent is in the Purebred, American, or Experimental Register and the other is of unknown or unrecorded ancestry. - Sire is in the Purebred, American, or Experimental Register and the dam is recorded as a Grade Experimental or a Recorded Grade of any breed.